Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Experiments

-The MEG median nerve data are from a stimulation experiment on the left and right thumb, and include 301 left-hand experiments and 302 right-hand experiments.
-The experiment was performed by Massachusetts General Hospital recording through the Neuromag Vectorview 306 system.
-The MEG dataset can be downloaded from the Brainstorm tutorial\footnote{http://neuroimage.usc.edu/bst/download.php)}.
-There are a total of 306 recording electrodes, including 102 MEG magnetometers and 204 MEG planar gradiometers, for which the sampling frequency is 1793 Hz.
-The length of the signal per trial is 400 ms, and the prestimulus moment is -100 ms to 0 ms. The poststimulus MEG information is recorded in the next 300 ms (0 ms indicates the start of stimulation).
-We selected 301 samples from the left hand as the experimental data.
-After data preprocessing based on Brainstorm, we selected the 102 magnetometer channels and intercepted the 250 ms time course starting from 0 ms as the scalp signal.
-The lead field matrix was calculated based on the subject's individual anatomy via the overlapping spheres model\cite{huang1999sensor}.
+Having validated DST-CedNet on the simulated data, we further investigate its performance in the analysis of a real MEG data set\footnote{http://neuroimage.usc.edu/bst/download.php}.
+The MEG median nerve data of one subject were collected from a stimulation experiment on the left and right thumb, which include 301 and 302 trials, respectively.
+The experiment was performed at Massachusetts General Hospital using the Neuromag Vectorview 306 system.
+There are a total of 306 recording sensors, including 102 MEG magnetometers and 204 MEG planar gradiometers, for which the sampling rate is 1,793 Hz.
+The length of each trial is 400 ms, including a 100 ms prestimulus baseline.
+Here we use the 301 left-hand trials for analysis.
+Moreover, following the suggested data preprocessing settings\footnote{https://neuroimage.usc.edu/brainstorm/Tutorials/TutMindNeuromag\ttvar{#}Pre-processing}, we select the 102 magnetometer channels and data within the poststimulus 250 ms time window (starting from 0 ms) as the test signal for DST-CedNet.
+The lead field matrix is calculated based on the subject's individual anatomy via the overlapping spheres model\cite{huang1999sensor}.

-The TBFs of the MEG data were estimated using SEFA, whose components represent a total of 80$\%$ of the variance of the signal.
-To reduce the number of training parameters, we utimately obtained 48 sampling points after antialiasing filtering and down-sampling.
-The brain source space was down-sampled to 1024 to facilitate the calculation of the convolutional kernel.
-The number of spatial components K was set to 3, and the maximum of the source activation area was set to 15 ${cm}^2$.
-The SNR of the noise block was estimated through prestimulus moment.
-There were 509,846 parameters in the neural network, and the batch size was set at 32.
-The Adam optimization method was selected, in which the learning rate was set as 0.001, hyperparameter $\beta_1$ was 0.9, $\beta_2$ was 0.999, and $\epsilon$ was $10^{-8}$.
-The number of training iterations was set to 300.
+The TBFs of the MEG data are estimated via SEFA, which represent a total of 80$\%$ of the variance of the signal.
+To reduce the number of training parameters, we ultimately obtain 48 sampling points after antialiasing filtering and downsampling.
+The cortex space is down-sampled to 1,024 to facilitate the calculation of the convolution kernel.
+The number of spatial components $K$ is set to 3.
+The SNR of the noise corruption is estimated using prestimulus baseline data.
+The batch size for SGD is set at 32.
+The Adam optimizer is selected, in which the learning rate is set to $10^{-4}$, hyperparameter $\beta_1$ is 0.9, $\beta_2$ is 0.999, and $\epsilon$ is $10^{-8}$.
+The number of training epochs is set to 250.